fazeelgm/UCB_ML_AI_PracticalApp_III/README.md

 ## Evaluation

-**Metrics**
-1. Accuracy: Proportion of correctly predicted instances (both positive and negative) out of the total instances in the dataset
-2. Precision: Proportion of positive predictions that are actually correct
-3. Recall: Proportion of actual positives that are correctly identified by the model
-4. F1-score: The harmonic mean of precision and recall, providing a single metric that balances both
-5. ROC-AUC score: The performance of a classifier across different threshold values
-6. Confusion Matrix: Summary of the prediction results by showing the counts of true positive (TP), true negative (TN), false positive (FP), and false negative (FN) classifications

 ### Key Findings

 <table style="width:100%"><tr>
   <td width="100%"><em>Figure 5: Tuned (optimized) Model Results</em><img src="images/table_models_tuned.png" border="0"/></td>
 </tr></table>

-1. `SVC` performed better than all the other models this time, but took drastically longer to train.
-It had the highest F1 score on an impbalanced `y` distribution, and balanced both the Precision and Recall scores
+1. `SVC` performed better than all the other models this time with a 91% accuracy, but took drastically longer to train.
+It had the highest F1 score on an impbalanced `y` distribution, suggesting a good balance on both the Precision and Recall scores
 2. `LogisticRegresssion` had the highest AUC score with high recall, classifying the most successfull campaigns correctly (884) and quickly
 3. `DecisionTreeClassifier` had the fastest training time with reasonable scores on AUC and F1 and balanced the time vs score criteria well
 4. `KNeighborsClassifier`  did reasonaly well with moderate training time and the higest precision score